ezrantn/macshift/README.md

 MAC address changed successfully to 26:a5:a3:5d:b3:39 on interface Wi-Fi
 ```

-This command will generate a new, random MAC address for the specified network adapter (e.g., "Wi-Fi") and apply the change.

-`macshift restore -i "Adapter Name"`

-- Description: Restores the original MAC address of the specified adapter.
-The `-i` flag is used to specify the adapter name.

-**Usage**
+### Restore Original MAC Address

+Returns the adapter to its original MAC address.

 ```shell
 macshift restore -i "Wi-Fi"